hulkiedo17/libconf/docs/usage.md

 }
 ```

-here we take the TEST1 and TEST2 variables from the file and split it's values into tokens that contains in linked list structure, named split_t, and display the content of lists.
+here we take the TEST1 and TEST2 variables from the file and split it's values into tokens that contains in linked list structure, named lc_split_t, and display the content of lists.
 Also we getting 2 times tokens by his index, get token with 1 index from test1 and token with 3 index from test2, and then displaying them.
 Then we release the lists from memory.